Amaza Lee Meredith: Career in education

 After she completed the "Summer School Certificate," Meredith started teaching in a one-room schoolhouse in Botetourt County, Virginia, called the Indian Rock.
-She spent two years in the village in West Virginia despite the fact that she found the circumstances alarmingly bad and the black community "dispossessed, disenfranchise and complacent."
-Here she built the Parents-Teachers-Association, which was meant to improve the schools situation.
+She spent two years in the village despite the fact that she found the circumstances alarmingly bad, and the black community "dispossessed, disenfranchise and complacent."
+Here she built the Parents-Teachers-Association, which worked in association with the Negro Organization Society of Virginia and was meant to improve the schools situation.
 Later, she went back to Lynchburg and taught elementary school, before returning to college.
 Upon graduating in 1922 she taught mathematics at Dunbar High School in Botetourt County for six years.
 After earning her bachelor's degree she returned to Virginia where she was hired by the then president of the Virginia Normal and Industrial Institute to teach art.
 In 1935, after returning to Virginia with her master's degree, she founded the arts department of Virginia State University and became the department chair, which she remained until her retirement in 1958.
 The art education Meredith taught was based on learning graphic design, fine arts and the principles of architecture.
 Furthermore, she successfully established two art scholarships and was an active part of the Alumni Association.

+One of her students, Stafford W. Evans, became during World War II staff illustrator of The Mananan, the base newsletter for Manana Barracks at Pearl Harbor.
+Manana was the largest posting of African-American servicemen in the world, but prior to his arrival there, he was alone in a Jim Crow Navy that he describes to Meredith in sometimes chilling details.
+His extensive correspondence with Meredith, whom he considered his adoptive mother, is collected in her papers at Virginia State University.
+One of Evans' students at Armstrong High School in Richmond was Benjamin Leroy Wigfall.